 The visitors centre and observation decks are located at Miraflores and cost $15USD to enter.
 It is worth noting that ships only travel the canal in the morning and afternoon so check the times online to ensure that you see some of the action.

-It is possible to cycle in some parts of the city safety away from the traffic in the heart of downtown.
+It is possible to cycle in some parts of the city safety and away from the traffic.
 The main areas for cycling are along the waterfront from the old town along Cinta Costera and out along the Amdor Causeway.
 Bikes can be hired at a number of locations around the city for easy access to the cycleways.

 We opted to cycle out along the Amdor Causeway with bike hire from about $3USD an hour.
 The causeway leads out to 3 islands now joined together which have a small selection of bars and restaurants.
 Once out on the causeway you can get great views of the city and the Bridge of the Americans.